Vice Media Cutting 2% of its Workforce

 The layoffs equate to about two percent of Vice’s total workforce of 3,000.
 Various job functions will be hit by the job cuts, including sales, editorial, and corporate positions.
 Employees at a number of locations within the U.S., Canada, and Europe will be affected.

-The layoffs come at the heels of Vice’s revamped business strategy, which includes producing scripted content, as well as global expansion.
+The layoffs come on the heels of Vice’s revamped business strategy, which includes producing scripted content, as well as global expansion.

 Under its content strategy, the news company is working on producing original scripted video content.
 Vice Media has managed to raise funds for Vice Studios, a video-production arm that will focus on producing scripted entertainment programs for TV and mobile platforms.